kushanbhagya/kushanbhagya/README.md

 <h2 align="left">Hi 👋!
-My name is Kushan bhagya and I'm a Cyber Security Undergraduate, from Colombo, Sri Lanka.</h2>
+My name is Kushan Bhagya, and I'm a Cyber Security Undergraduate, from Colombo, Sri Lanka.</h2>

 ###